ljw1004/vbspec/vb/expressions.md

 End Module
 ```

-> __Annotation__
-> This relaxation is only allowed when strict semantics are not being used because of extension methods.
+__Note.__ This relaxation is only allowed when strict semantics are not being used because of extension methods.
 Because extension methods are only considered if a regular method was not applicable, it is possible for an instance method with no parameters to hide an extension method with parameters for the purpose of delegate construction.

 If more than one method referenced by the method pointer is applicable to the delegate type, then overload resolution is used to pick between the candidate methods.
 The types of the parameters to the delegate are used as the types of the arguments for the purposes of overload resolution.
 If no one method candidate is most applicable, a compile-time error occurs.
 In the following example, the local variable is initialized with a delegate that refers to the second `Square` method because that method is more applicable to the signature and return type of `DoubleFunc`.